-Do you prefer to take notes on your laptop or hand write them?
+Do you prefer to take notes on your laptop or handwrite them?
 This can be an important choice.
-Studies show that handwriting notes can help you retain the information in more depth, but using a note taking tool such as OneNote (available in Office 365) is searchable and a good way to organize notes for many classes.
+Studies show that handwriting notes can help you retain the information in more depth, but a note-taking tool such as OneNote (available in Office 365) is searchable and a good way to organize notes for many classes.

 What method should I use?

 You may try many different methods for taking notes depending on the subject matter.
 Here are a couple of examples: